 - Make it fun.
 If you know your current POS system takes forever to process returns, don't make the customer wait while you process the return.
 Take the return and encourage them to shop around while it's processing through the system.

-Ready to start clienteling in 2021?
+Ready to start clienteling in 2021 and beyond?

 Learn how to optimize your store team to deliver top service to your customers, no matter where they're shopping these days.